-1.3.4 Setting the Default CoS Value of a Port
+1.3.6 Setting the Default CoS Value of a Port

-If the port of a switch receives a data frame without tag, the switch will add a defaultCoSpriority to it.
-Setting the default cos value of a port is to set the untagged defaultCoSvalue, which is received by the port, to aDEsignATEDvalue.
+If the port of a switch receives a data frame without tag, the switch will add a default CoS priority to it.
+Setting the default CoS value of a port is to set the untagged default CoS value, which is received by the port, to a designated value.

-Enter the EXEC mode and run the following commands to set the defaultCoSvalue of a port.
+Enter the privilege mode and run the following commands to set the default CoS value of a port: